imagineLife/big-site/content/mongo/performance/Indexes/indexes.md

 # NOTICE THIS GOOD ONE
 db.coll.find( { a: { $gt: 4 } } ).sort( { a: 1, b: 1 } )
 # the index prefix can exist differently in each query predicate and sort
+# THIS query uses the a & b indexes in the sort
+# even though the b is not used in the query predicate
 ```

 ### Index Prefixes across selection and sort